 The barbiturate withdrawal syndrome can very severe.
 It usually occurs in individuals who are taking more than 600-800 mg/day of secobarbital equivalent for more than one month.

-It is usually characterise by marked restlessness, tremors, hypertension, seizures, and in severe cases, a psychosis resembling delirium tremens.
+It is usually characterised by marked restlessness, tremors, hypertension, seizures, and in severe cases, a psychosis resembling delirium tremens.
 The withdrawal syndrome at its worst about 72 hours after the last dose.
 Coma, followed by death, can occur in some cases.

 The barbiturate intoxication should treat symptomatically.
 If patient is conscious induction of vomiting and use of activated charcoal can reduce drug absorption.
 If coma ensues, intensive care measures should be employed on an emergency basis.